chrisyalamov/postcss-lumen-config-parser/README.md

 Similar to Tailwind CSS, you can define customisations to your deployment in a configuration file.

 This file can be in either ```.json``` or ```.yaml``` format.

+To find out how to structure your configuration file, check out the [Configuration guide](./Configuration%20guide.md).

 [PostCSS]: https://github.com/postcss/postcss